nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ls
 ```

-After exporting you will find that a new directory pwmX, where X is the channel number, has been created.
-Go into a pwmX directory to check out the properties that are available to use:
+After exporting you will find that a new directory **pwmX**, where X is the channel number, has been created.
+Go into the pwmX directory to check out the properties that are available to use:

 ```shell
 cd pwm0